Transparency in Coverage

 - Please read this letter carefully so you know what services have been authorized.

-NOTE: If your request for preauthorization is urgent (meaning a delay could jeopardize your life, health or ability to regain maximum function or would cause severe pain that could not be adequately managed without the requested care or treatment), we will respond within 24 hours.
+NOTE: If your request for preauthorization is urgent (meaning a delay could jeopardize your life, health or ability to regain maximum function or would cause severe pain that could not be adequately managed without the requested care or treatment), we will respond within 24 hours of receipt of the request.

 - For further assistance or if you have any questions concerning preauthorization, call our Medical Management team toll-free at 888-605-1331.